The Most Common Causes of Commercial Kitchen Fires

 Neglected maintenance of kitchen equipment can lead to dangerous situations.
 Failing to service appliances regularly can result in malfunctions that increase fire risks.
 For example, a poorly maintained fryer may overheat, while a neglected oven might have faulty temperature controls.
 Unattended cooking is another common issue, where staff leave cooking processes unsupervised, leading to potential fires.
 Establishing strict protocols for monitoring cooking activities can significantly reduce these risks.

-Fire Prevention and Safety Measures
+Fire Prevention and Safety Measures:

 Installation of Fire Suppression Systems